cbochs/portal.nvim/README.md

 **Query item**: `"harpoon"`

-Matches jumps that are in a buffer that has been marked by [harpoon](https://github.com/ThePrimeagen/harpoon).
+Matches jumps that are in a buffer marked by [harpoon](https://github.com/ThePrimeagen/harpoon).

 ```lua
 require("portal").setup({